Respiratory Care Sciences

-The field of Respiratory Care requires respiratory care practitioners to administer various treatment modalities and medications, perform diagnostic procedures, and/or manage sophisticated life-support equipment.
-Although the majority of respiratory care practitioners are employed by hospitals, there are also opportunities to practice outside of the standard hospital setting.
-The student who satisfactorily completes all courses in the curriculum is awarded the Bachelor of Science degree.
+The field of Respiratory Care needs respiratory care practitioners to administer various treatment modalities/medications, perform diagnostic procedures and/or manage sophisticated life-support equipment.
+Although the majority of respiratory care practitioners are employed by hospitals, opportunities to practice outside of the standard hospital setting are developing.

 Students receive excellent clinical training in affiliated hospitals.
 Some of our graduates go on to complete graduate degrees. .
 The demand for respiratory therapy is quite good.
 The United States Bureau of Labor Statistics indicate that it has a projected growth rate that is to "increase at a faster than average" rate.
 Read more about that here.

 What does a job in Respiratory Care Look Like?

 The field of Respiratory Care needs practitioners to work in hospitals, homecare, laboratories, and sales or business.
 In the clinical setting, Respiratory Therapists administer various treatments, medications, perform diagnostic procedures, and/or manage sophisticated life-support equipment.
 They may be used in areas as diverse as working in intensive care units including premature infants to adults, valuable members of the CPR team, and giving breathing treatments to asthmatics.
 Although the majority of respiratory care practitioners are employed by hospitals, opportunities to practice outside of the standard hospital setting are developing.
 A Bachelor of Science degree is a good foundation and allows the therapist to climb the career ladder.

 What classes would I be taking?

 The Respiratory Care program is accredited by The Commission on Accreditation for Respiratory Care (CoARC).
 Successful graduates of the program receive a B.S. degree in Cardio-Respiratory Care Sciences and are eligible to take the National Board Examinations.

 Graduates of the program are qualified to be respiratory therapists and able to work in a variety of settings.
 You may also wish to view Programmatic Outcomes Data.